gristlabs/grist-core/README.md

 GRIST_THROTTLE_CPU | if set, CPU throttling is enabled GRIST_TRUST_PLUGINS | if set, plugins are expect to be served from the same host as the rest of the Grist app, rather than from a distinct host.
 Ordinarily, plugins are served from a distinct host so that the cookies used by the Grist app are not automatically available to them.
 Enable this only if you understand the security implications.
 GRIST_USER_ROOT     | an extra path to look for plugins in - Grist will scan for plugins in `$GRIST_USER_ROOT/plugins`.
 GRIST_UI_FEATURES | comma-separated list of UI features to enable.
-Allowed names of parts: `helpCenter,billing,templates,createSite,multiSite,multiAccounts,sendToDrive,tutorials`.
+Allowed names of parts: `helpCenter,billing,templates,createSite,multiSite,multiAccounts,sendToDrive,tutorials,supportGrist`.
 If a part also exists in GRIST_HIDE_UI_ELEMENTS, it won't be enabled.
 GRIST_UNTRUSTED_PORT | if set, plugins will be served from the given port.
 This is an alternative to setting APP_UNTRUSTED_URL.
 GRIST_WIDGET_LIST_URL | a url pointing to a widget manifest, by default `https://github.com/gristlabs/grist-widget/releases/download/latest/manifest.json` is used
 COOKIE_MAX_AGE      | session cookie max age, defaults to 90 days; can be set to "none" to make it a session cookie